 While it is important to stick to routines, endlessly worrying can be counter-productive.
-Teach your child how to focus on something besides what's worrying him or her.
-Be aware of what your child is exposed to that can be troubling, whether it be news, the Internet, overheard conversations, and make sure your child takes a break from those things if they trouble him / her.
+Teach your child how to focus on something besides what's worrying them.
+Be aware of what your child is exposed to that can be troubling, whether it be news, the Internet, overheard conversations, and make sure your child takes a break from those things if they trouble them.